MicrosoftDocs/visualstudio-docs/docs/install/troubleshooting-installation-issues.md

 ::: moniker-end

-::: moniker range=">=vs-2019"
+::: moniker range="vs-2019"

 There are some known issues with the Visual Studio Installer that Microsoft is working on fixing.
 To see if there's a workaround for your problem, check the [Known Issues section of our release notes](/visualstudio/releases/2019/release-notes#-known-issues).

 ::: moniker-end

+::: moniker range=">=vs-2022"

+There are some known issues with the Visual Studio Installer that Microsoft is working on fixing.
+Check if your problem is already solved, or find workarounds, in the [Known Issues section of our release notes](/visualstudio/releases/2022/release-notes-preview#-known-issues).

+::: moniker-end

 ### Step 2 - Try repairing Visual Studio

 Repair fixes many common update issues.
-For more information on when and how to use the repair functionality in Visual Studio, see [Repair Visual Studio](repair-visual-studio.md).
+For more about when and how to repair Visual Studio, see [Repair Visual Studio](repair-visual-studio.md).

 ### Step 3 - Check with the developer community

-Search on your error message with the [Visual Studio Developer Community](https://aka.ms/feedback/suggest?space=8).
-Other members of the community might have documented a solution to your problem.
+Search for your error message in the [Visual Studio Developer Community](https://aka.ms/feedback/suggest?space=8) channel.
+Other members of the community might have found a solution or workaround to your problem.

-### Step 4 - Delete the Visual Studio Installer directory to fix upgrade problems
+### Step 4 - Delete the Visual Studio Installer folder to fix upgrade problems

-The Visual Studio Installer bootstrapper is a minimal light-weight executable that installs the rest of the Visual Studio Installer.
-Deleting Visual Studio Installer files and then rerunning the bootstrapper might solve some update failures.
+The Visual Studio Installer bootstrapper is a light-weight executable that initiates the install of the Visual Studio Installer.
+Deleting the Visual Studio Installer files and then rerunning the bootstrapper solves some update failures.

 > [!NOTE]
 > Performing the following actions reinstalls the Visual Studio Installer files and resets the installation metadata.